 How to Setup Multiple Stores with Shopify Markets for International Selling

-To enjoy all the set of features and advantages Shopify Markets offers, it’s necessary to set up this platform accordingly.
-But how to use Shopify Markets on Shopify online store?
+To enjoy all the set of features and advantages of international selling that Shopify Markets offers, it’s necessary to set up this platform accordingly.
+But how to use Shopify Markets on the Shopify online store, how to make your Shopify store international?
 Here’s a basic instruction for your guidance.

 Basic Settings (Add Markets)